 You’ve been dutifully meeting your home loan payments every month for years, even adding a little extra where you can.
 While it might not seem like it, you could have built up considerable equity in your home, especially if property prices have been climbing in your area.

-“Equity is the difference between the current value of your property and any debt that you still owe,” says Peter van der Westhuyzen, Head of Institutional and Direct at Macquarie’s Banking and Financial Services Group.
+“Equity is the difference between the current value of your property and any debt that you still owe,” says Peter van der Westhuyzen, an executive director in Macquarie’s personal banking business.

 “If you have a property valued at $600,000 and a loan of $400,000, then you have $200,000 of equity.”